Each day, clients tell

 for recovery by assessing your diagnosis, history, treatment protocol,

 and progress to date.
 This will involve gathering information and

 recommendations from you and other healthcare professionals providing

-Ensure continuity of care
+Ensure continuity of

 Act as patient advocate

 care situation and health care needs

 Coordinate care and